tikv/sig-transaction/design/async-commit/initial-design.md

 ### TiDB

-* The user should opt-in to parallel commit; we assume the user has opted in for all nodes for the rest of this document.
+* The user should opt-in to async commit; we assume the user has opted in for all nodes for the rest of this document.
 * Each prewrite response will include a `min_commit_ts`, TiDB will select the largest `min_commit_ts` as the final `commit_ts` for the transaction.
 * TiDB can return success to the client before sending the commit message but after receiving success responses for all prewrite messages.
 * If an operation fails because it is locked, TiDB must query the primary lock to find a list of secondaries (a `CheckTxnStatus` request).
 It will then send a `CheckSecondaryLocks` request to each region to get all secondary locks and the `min_commit_ts` in those locks.
 If all locks in a success state, it can send the commit message as above.
 If any lock is not present or rolled back, then the transaction should be rolled back.